Yesterday, I was trying to find a way to count lines of a set of R files without comments nor empty lines and found this answer on stackoverflow:

 - wc counts words, lines and more!

-reads the set of file and with pass it to wc
+cat reads the set of file and with pass it to wc using the pipe:

 To remove blank lines (here comments and empty lines) we use the stream editor as follows: